 Proved reserves are calculated using the average price during the twelve-month period ending December 31 determined as an unweighted arithmetic average of the price on the first day of each month within the year, unless prices are defined by contractual agreements, excluding escalations based on future conditions.
 As discussed in Part 1, Item 1A.
 Risk Factors, crude oil prices are volatile which can have an impact on our proved reserves.
 Crude oil prices used in the determination of proved reserves at December 31, 2023 were \$78.10 per barrel for WTI (2022: \$94.13) and \$82.51 per barrel for Brent (2022: \$97.98).
 At December 31, 2023, spot prices closed at \$71.65 per barrel for WTI and \$77.59 per barrel for Brent.
 If crude oil prices in 2024 are at levels below that used in determining 2023 proved reserves, we may recognize negative revisions to our December 31, 2024 proved undeveloped reserves.
 In addition, we may recognize negative revisions to proved developed reserves, which can vary significantly by asset due to differing operating cost structures.
 Conversely, price increases in 2024 above those used in determining 2023 proved reserves could result in positive revisions to proved developed and proved undeveloped reserves at December 31, 2024.
-It is difficult to estimate the magnitude of any potential net negative or positive change in proved reserves at December 31, 2024, due to numerous currently unknown factors, including 2024 crude oil prices, the amount of any additions to proved reserves, positive or negative revisions in proved reserves related to 2024 reservoir performance, the levels to which industry costs will change in proved developed and proved undeveloped reserves at December 31, 2023 would result in an approximate \$225 million pre-tax change in depreciation, depletion, and amortization expense for 2024 based on projected production volumes.
-See the Supplementary Oil and Gas Data on pages 92 through 101 in the accompanying financial statements for additional information on our oil and gas r
+It is difficult to estimate the magnitude of any potential net negative or positive change in proved reserves at December 31, 2024, due to numerous currently unknown factors, including 2024 crude oil prices, the amount of any additions to proved reserves, positive or negative revisions in proved reserves related to 2024 reservoir performance, the levels to which industry costs will change in response to 2024 crude oil prices, and management's plans as of December 31, 2024 for developing proved undeveloped reserves.
+A 10% change in proved developed and proved undeveloped reserves at December 31, 2023 would result in an approximate \$225 million pre-tax change in depreciation, depletion, and amortization expense for 2024 based on projected production volumes.
+See the Supplementary Oil and Gas Data on pages 92 through 101 in the accompanying financial statements for additional information on our oil and gas reserves.